NEWLY ADMITTED UCLA STUDENTS

 Find more UCLA student groups HERE

-We strive to provide holistic and comprehensive support to our students through one-on-one advising, workshops and events.
-Our ultimate goal is to encourage our students to make a positive impact in the world both during and after their college careers as informed and responsible global citizens.
+We strive to provide students with holistic and comprehensive support through one-on-one advising, workshops, and events.
+Students are encouraged to work in partnership with their college advisor, major advisor, and other campus units to maximize their time at UCLA and make a positive impact both during and after their college careers as informed and responsible global citizens.

 Sandy Valdivieso